When Mosheh Declined the Messenger of YHVH

 And YHVH said to Mosheh,

 Come, go up from here, you and the people whom you have brought out of the land of Egypt, to the land of which I swore to Avraham, to Yitschak, and to Ya’akov, saying, ‘To your seed I give it’.
-And I shall send My Messenger before you, and I shall drive out the Kena’anite and the Amorite and the Hittite and the Perizzite and the Hivite and the Yevusite, to a land flowing with milk and honey.
+And I shall send a messenger before you, and I shall drive out the Kena’anite and the Amorite and the Hittite and the Perizzite and the Hivite and the Yevusite, to a land flowing with milk and honey.
 For I do not go up in your midst because you are a stiff-necked people, lest I consume you on the way.
 (Exo 33:1-3)

 Note: They are six nations listed here, although seven nations were mentioned in Gen 15:18-21, as the original inhabitants of the land.
 This is because the Girgashites emigrated of their own accord because of the [fear] of the Israelites. [from Lev.
 Rabbah 17:6, Yerushalmi Shevi’ith 6:1].

-Mosheh then took a tent, and pitched it outside the camp, at some distance off, and called it “tent of meeting”.
-This “tent” was neither the sanctuary of the tabernacle described in Exodus 25, which was not made until after the restoration of the covenant in Exodus 35, nor another sanctuary, although it was called by the same name as the tabernacle (see Exo 27:21).
+The people were so overwhelmed by these words of YHVH, that they all obeyed the commandment and took off their ornaments as their hearts were troubled.
+Mosheh then took his tent and pitched it outside the camp, at some distance off, and called it “tent of meeting”.
+This “tent of meeting” was neither the sanctuary of the tabernacle described in Exodus 25, which was not made until after the restoration of the covenant in Exodus 35, nor another sanctuary, although it was called by the same name as the Tabernacle (see Exo 27:21).

-A cloud came down and out of it YHVH spoke with Mosheh “face to face, as a man talks with his friend” (Exo 33:7-11), not through any kind of medium, but “mouth to mouth” (Num 12:8), as closely and directly as it was possible for a human to come close to his Creator.
+A cloud came down and out of it the Eternal spoke with Mosheh “face to face, as a man talks with his friend” (Exo 33:7-11).
+He talked with him not through any kind of medium, but “mouth to mouth” (Num 12:8), as closely and directly as it was possible for a human to come close to his Creator.
+YHVH appeared to Mosheh in some peculiar form of manifestation but never in His own essential glory, only in such a form of medium which human can perceive, as it was said, “You cannot see My face”.
+There was no and since then, there has never been any prophet equal to Mosheh, who has attained the same respect to talk with the Eternal face to face as Mosheh did.

-The Messenger Mosheh declined
+The messenger Mosheh declined

 See, You are saying to me, “Bring up this people”.
 But You have not made known to me whom You would send with me, though You have said, “I know you by name, and you have also found grace in My eyes”.
 (Exo 33:12)

-This plea would be fulfilled later at the end of our story, but at that time Mosheh said, “You have not made known to me whom You would send with me”.
-We should not err and say that Mosheh did not know that a messenger would lead Israel to the Land (he had already been told that), but that he did not know who that messenger was, i.e., his identity.
+With such courage which Mosheh alone could have had, he in fact said to YHVH, “If I have found grace in Your eyes, as You have said, do not leave me in uncertainty as to Your Messenger whom You have given us as a guide, that through him I may know You”.
+This plea would be fulfilled later at the end of our story, but in the meantime, Mosheh said, “You have not made known to me whom You would send with me”.
+We should not err and say that Mosheh did not know that a messenger would lead Israel to the Land (he had already been told that).
+But his concern was that he did not know who that messenger was, i.e., his identity.
+And upon the strength of his courage, Mosheh presented his petition,

 And now, please, if I have found grace in Your eyes, please show me Your way, and let me know You, so that I find grace in Your eyes.
 And consider that this nation is Your people.
 (Exo 33:13)

-The sages teach that the meaning of the words “listen to his voice” rather than, “listen to what he says” in Exo 23:20-22 is that whatever this Messenger says he says only in His Name.
-In other words, Elohim is the active part, while His Messenger is only the echo, and his voice is the voice of the Supreme.
+To which YHVH replied, “My Presence will go, and I shall give you rest” (Exo 33:14).
+The “Presence” of YHVH (literally, “face”) is identical with the messenger in whom the Name of the Eternal is (see Exo 23:20-22), and who is therefore called in Isa 63:9 “the Messenger of His Face“.
+The sages called him “the Minister of His Face” and “Metatron“.
+The sages teach that the meaning of the words “listen to his voice” rather than, “listen to what he says” (in Exo 23:20-22) is that whatever this messenger says he says only in the Name of the Eternal.
+In other words, the Eternal is the active part in the communication with the people, while His messenger is only the echo, and his voice is the voice of the Eternal One.

-The tradition also says that when the Israelites committed the sin of the golden calf, this Messenger, who had previously accompanied them, disappeared.
+The tradition also says that when the Israelites committed the sin of the golden calf, this messenger, who had previously accompanied them, disappeared.
 It is for this reason, YHVH said to Mosheh, “I shall send [back] My Messenger before you”.
+With this assurance on the part of YHVH, that His messenger would go again with the people, the Covenant bond should have been completely restored.
+But to make it indeed certain Mosheh replied,

 If Your Presence is not going, do not lead us up from here.
 For how then shall it be known that I have found grace in Your eyes, I and Your people, except You go with us?
 Then we shall be distinguished, I and Your people, from all the people who are upon the face of the earth.
 (Exo 33:15-16)